1N50MN14/nuke/README.md

 # nuke

-Coming from a "backend" world where pieces of code are small, light and modular; all things "State Mangement" in app land have been a constant PITA for a newbie like me.
-Code generators, builders, pattern X, pattern Y, loop strategies and what have you not to the sound of CPU fan throttling.

-Lo and behold, a lightweight state management < 220 lines of code.
+Super slim, lightweight, practical state management < 250 lines of code.

 [Not for the faint hearted, PRs super appreciated.]